zk-org/zk-nvim/README.md

 ## API

-The difference between `require("zk").api` (this) and `require("zk").cmd` is that this lets you handle the API results yourself in case you need the extra flexibility.
+The difference between e.g. `require("zk").api.new` and `require("zk").new` is that the former lets you handle the API results yourself for more flexibility.

 ```lua
 -- https://github.com/mickael-menu/zk/blob/main/docs/editors-integration.md#zkindex